It's Okay To Grieve The Time You've Lost This Year

 “

-Welcome to 2020: the year of lost opportunities, cancelled plans, trampled hopes and a daily run-in with the ghost of all that could have been.
+Welcome to 2020: the year of lost opportunities, canceled plans, trampled hopes and a daily run-in with the ghost of all that could have been.

 ”

-Clinical psychologist Dr Catherine Huckle of Surrey University tells me that the grief we’re feeling for the lost time is similar to the five stages of grief often associated with bereavement.
+Catherine Huckle, a clinical psychologist at Surrey University, tells me that the grief we’re feeling for the lost time is similar to the five stages of grief often associated with bereavement.
 First comes the denial (in the run-up to the flight ban, I told my friends there was "no way" the UK would be on the list); next, anger ("F*cking Trump!"); then there’s bargaining (maybe I could write about America without going to America?); followed by depression (tears and self-loathing); and, eventually, acceptance (TBC).
-For Catherine, the greater the meaning we attached to the cancelled event, the longer this process will take.
-Catherine’s hairdresser had saved up for three years to book a six-month round-the-world trip.
+For Dr. Huckle, the greater the meaning we attached to the canceled event, the longer this process will take.
+Dr. Huckle’s hairdresser had saved up for three years to book a six-month, round-the-world trip.
 She quit her job and had one week in Peru before lockdown began and she had to come home.
 Grieving for a life-transforming trip will, I imagine, take some time.

 Advertisement

 There are similar stories everywhere.
-Thirty-five-year-old Lucy was six weeks away from getting married in Italy when lockdown was announced.
+Lucy, 35, was six weeks away from getting married in Italy when lockdown was announced.
 "At first it was surreal," she says but very soon it became "heartbreaking".
 After that, she and her partner couldn’t contemplate another wedding in Italy because "it just wouldn’t be the same".
 Lucy had hoped to start planning a wedding in the UK this autumn but then the infection rates crept up.
-"Besides," she says, "I don't think we can face cancelling a second wedding."
+"Besides," she says, "I don't think we can face canceling a second wedding."

 Advertisement